 • In a small bowl, mix together flour, baking powder, baking soda, cinnamon, nutmeg and salt.

-• Then stir in dry ingredients until just mixed.
+• Stir dry ingredients into wet ingredients until just mixed.

 • Spoon into prepared muffin tin.